gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Added annotationProcessor configurations

 The `java-base` plugin will now add an `<sourceSetName>AnnotationProcessor` configuration for each source set.
 This might break when the user already defined such a configuration.
 We recommend removing your own and using the configuration provided by `java-base`.

-### No input property hashes on the info log

-Gradle does not print out input property hashes when the `--info` log is enabled.
-Only the build cache key is reported on `--info`.
-Logging input property hashes is now enabled by the Gradle property `org.gradle.caching.debug`.

 <!--
 ### Example breaking change